env.dev

 Last updated:

 A JSON Web Token (JWT) is a compact, URL-safe token used to securely transmit information between parties.
 It is most commonly used for authentication — once a user logs in, the server issues a JWT that the client sends with every subsequent request.
+The format is standardised in RFC 7519 (May 2015) and built on top of JWS (RFC 7515) and JWA (RFC 7518).

 A JWT is three Base64URL-encoded parts separated by dots: